mileszs/blueprint-project/README.md

 ## Tech choices

 I would've loved to match tech with Blueprint and choose Node, React, all in TypeScript.
 However, that would've unnecessarily delayed completion of the project.
 I would have needed to quickly re-learn Node.js and/or a given framework's conventions, and learn TypeScript for the first time.
 I have no doubt I can learn those things quickly, but felt the delay wasn't worth the payoff in this case.
-I hope you will trust my ability and willingness to be constantly learning!

 My previous employer's tech stack did not include React, so there was a little cognitive overhead of re-learning it.
 When I last used React, we were still working to convert our codebase to take full advantage of hooks.
 It was enjoyable to get to dive back into React, which I continue to prefer over other frameworks I've used.
 (Vue.js, for instance, which has a few aspects that trigger specific ancient PHP memories for me—ha!)